 Reservable Rooms and Spaces

-Pius Library has 34 study rooms/spaces that can be reserved using the online room reservation system, D!BS.
+Pius Library has 20 single study rooms and 26 collaborative spaces of various sizes that can be reserved using the online room reservation system, D!BS.
 If you have trouble using the online room reservation system, please call Pius Library Patron Services desk at 314-977-3087 or stop by the library for help.

-Most rooms/spaces are equipped with tables, chairs, whiteboards and/or chalk boards.
-Packets with dry erase markers and erasers are available in all spaces.
-If refills are needed, please ask at the Patron Services desk.
+Most rooms/spaces are equipped with tables, chairs, whiteboards and/or chalkboards.
+Packets with dry erase markers and erasers (as well as refills) are available at the Patrons Service desk on the first floor.

 Occupancy levels must be observed for all spaces and rooms.
 Please do not move or remove any furniture.

-- Idea Lab F (Maximum capacity = Two)
+- Idea Lab F (Maximum capacity = 4)

-- Idea Lab G (Maximum capacity = Two)
+- Idea Lab G (Maximum capacity = 4)

-- Idea Lab H (Maximum capacity = Two)
+- Idea Lab H (Maximum capacity = 4)

 Second/ATC Phase II Rooms/Spaces

-- Huddle Space A (Maximum capacity = Three)
+- Huddle Space A (Maximum capacity = 6)

-- Huddle Space B (Maximum capacity = One)
+- Huddle Space B (Maximum capacity = 4)